-The 12/14 Request (and its corollary Request, No. 2006-02285) addresses records that relate to (a) serial immate-on-inmate violence, allegedly related to the Mexican Mafia seizing control over FCI La Tuna, its staff, and about two score New Mexican prisoners, where (b) inadequate staffing levels apparently allowed - and continue to allow - (c) gang-member inmates to dictate to Justice Department agents which New Mexican inmates can survive a return to mainline housing.
+Prior FOIA Requests seek records that relate to (a) serial inmate-on-inmate violence, allegedly related to the Mexican Mafia seizing control over FCI La Tuna, its staff, and about two score New Mexican prisoners, where (b) inadequate staffing levels apparently allowed - and continue to allow - (c) gang-member inmates to dictate to Justice Department agents which New Mexican inmates can survive a return to mainline housing.
 These records directly relate to whether the BOP has appropriately and safely staffed FCI La Tuna, and what ongoing security measures against future gang control exist.
-All La Tuna denizens, inmates and staff alike, face this constant and ongoing threat of violence.
+All La Tuna denizens, inmates and staff alike, face this constant and ongoing threat of violence, and all those innocent persons deserve an explanation regarding La Tuna's activities and operations.

 New Mexican inmates, those allowed back in mainline housing by alien-inmate gangsters after a 200-on-2-dozen ambush last Thanksgiving, are not allowed to even acknowledge one another, under threat of new violence or death.
 La Tuna staff also reports to inmates that "contracts" - gang orders to kill - hang over the head of several New Mexican inmates still in the Hole.
-The threats to health and safety are constant companions to the approximately 46 New Mexican inmates directly benefiting from this FOIA Request, as well as to La Tuna's alien inmates conscripted into gang service and the under-supported Correctional Officers who are trying to keep the peace.
+The threats to health and safety are constant companions to the approximately 46 New Mexican inmates directly benefiting from this FOIA Request, as well as to La Tuna's alien inmates conscripted into gang service and the undersupported Correctional Officers who are trying to keep the peace.
 Rumors of additional alien-on-citizen inmate violence abound at La Tuna, and these records will demonstrate the steps La Tuna's administration has taken to avert refreshed violence.